abcwashburn/proga-numerical-rootfinding/README.md

     * Change X1, X2, lambda, position, filename, and the constraints in the k for loop as needed.
     * Compile and execute.
 * Graphs (folder)
-  * Some graph samples, where the data was the output of these programs.
+  * Some graph samples in postscript format.
+The data in these graphs are from the output of these programs.